Corn, it’s cheap.

 Risks Associated with Feeding Deer

-There are some risks associated with supplemental feeding.
+There are always risks associated with supplemental feeding for wild animals.
 The risks include chronic wasting disease, bovine tuberculosis, and overpopulation, incorrect nutrient requirements.

 If you are serious about starting a supplemental feed program you should consult a local wildlife biologist.
 Make sure to check your local regulations before planning any supplemental feeding or baiting.
 Many states do not allow you to feed or bait due to the risks discussed above.